Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

 The Patient Standalone Launch application is a standard confidential client application which represents an application that can protect a secret (section 1 & 2 of the test).
 The public client represents an application that cannot protect a secret (section 9 of the test).
 You will need to follow these instructions twice - once for the confidential client (web) and once for the public client (spa).

-1. Create a new application in Azure Active Directory.
+1. Create a new application in Microsoft Entra ID.
 Make sure to select platform (Note : You need one application with platform - Web and SPA respectively) and add the redirect URL for Inferno (`https://inferno.healthit.gov/suites/custom/smart/redirect`).
 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource API (Delegated)
         - fhirUser